 The Prime Alternative Harvest Index, which tracks the performance of some of the cannabis industry's most prominent companies, delivered a fifth consecutive calendar year with double-digit negative returns.

-Amazingly, while marijuana stocks haven't delivered the long-term returns investors have yearned for over the past five years, the cannabis industry in the U.S. is extremely healthy – and that's despite a continued delay in federal legalization.
+Amazingly, while marijuana stocks haven't delivered the long-term returns investors have yearned for in recent years, the cannabis industry in the U.S. is relatively healthy – and that's despite a continued delay in federal legalization.

-In 2022, estimates put U.S. legal cannabis sales at $33 billion – up 32% from 2021 – and at $53 billion by 2026.
+Estimates from MJBizDaily put U.S. legal cannabis sales at $33.6 billion in 2023 – up 12% from 2021 – and at almost $57 billion by 2027.
 The economic impact is expected to be even more significant.

-"While federal legalization flounders in Washington, D.C., the American cannabis industry's economic impact could near $100 billion by end of 2022 and nearly $158 billion by 2026," Jenel Stelton-Holtmeier, editor of MJBiz Factbook, tells Fortune.
+"While federal legalization flounders in Washington, D.C., the American cannabis industry's economic impact could near $100 billion by the end of 2022 and nearly $158 billion by 2026," Jenel Stelton-Holtmeier, editor of MJBiz Factbook, told Fortune.
 "This means that for every $1 consumers and patients spend at adult-use stores and dispensaries, an additional $1.80 will be injected into the economy, much of it on a local level."

-Data is as of Sept.
-21. Dividend yields are calculated by annualizing the most recent payout and dividing by the share price.
+Data is as of April 19.
+Dividend yields are calculated by annualizing the most recent payout and dividing by the share price.

 Innovative Industrial Properties

-- Market value: $2.7 billion
+- Market value: $1.9 billion

-- Dividend yield: 7.5%
+- Dividend yield: 10.4%